aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/train/esm2/eks/pytorch/README.md

 ## 1. Setup environment variables

-SSH into the head or login node of your cluster and run:
+SSH into the head or login node of your cluster or VM that has access to its Kubernetes API and run:

 ```
 # Path to save training data and checkpoints
-#export TARGET_PATH=/fsx/ubuntu/esm
 export TARGET_PATH=/fsx-shared/esm
 export DOCKER_IMAGE_NAME=esm
 export TAG=aws